-The purpose of this Mandate is to set out the mandate and responsibilities of the board of directors (the "Board") of K-Bro Linen Inc. (the "Corporation"), subject to the provisions of applicable statutes.
+The purpose of this Mandate is to set out the mandate and responsibilities of the board of directors (the "Board") of K-Bro Linen Inc. (the "Corporation"), as well as some of the policies and procedures that apply to the Board in discharging its duties and responsibilities, subject to the provisions of applicable statutes.

-1 Composition
+1. Composition

-The Board shall be constituted with a majority of individuals who qualify as "independent" as defined in National Policy 58-201 - Corporate Governance Guidelines.
+The Board shall be constituted with a majority of individuals who qualify as "independent" as such term is defined in National Policy 58-201 - Corporate Governance Guidelines ("NP 58-201").